Don-Tol, Texas

 Don-Tol is a small unincorporated community in southeastern Wharton County, in the U.S. state of Texas.
 The community is located along FM 1301 southeast of Boling.
-There is Don-Tol sign on FM 1301 at County Road 100.
-The name was that used by Mexican workers to address William Toliver Taylor, the owner of a post-Civil War sugar cane plantation.
+There is a Don-Tol sign on FM 1301 at County Road 100.
+The name was used by Mexican workers to address William Toliver Taylor, the owner of a post-Civil War sugar cane plantation.

 History

 The Taylor family moved to Texas in 1846.
-After the American Civil War, brothers William Toliver Taylor and Solomon Tyre Taylor became partners with G. C. Duncan who owned 583 acre of land in east Wharton County.
+After the Civil War, brothers William Toliver Taylor and Solomon Tyre Taylor became partners with G. C. Duncan, who owned 583 acre of land in eastern Wharton County.
 The venture was a success and the two men bought Duncan's acreage.
-The Taylors expanded their property to 12000 acre, growing corn, cotton, sugar cane and other crops.
+The Taylors expanded their property to 12000 acre, growing corn, cotton, sugar cane, and other crops.
 The brothers hired Mexican workers to farm their land and the laborers began calling Toliver "Don Tol" in the Spanish style.
-When the Taylors split the plantation, Tyre named his western half Parkdale while Toliver named his eastern portion Don Tol.
+When the Taylors split the plantation, Tyre named his western half Parkdale, while Toliver named his eastern portion Don Tol.
 The brothers' hog pasture was sold to the Texas Gulf Sulphur Company and became the town of Newgulf.

-In 1936 there was a factory in Don-Tol.
+In 1936, there was a factory in Don-Tol.
 Five years later, its school was absorbed by the Boling Independent School District.
 A descendant of Toliver, Glenn B. Taylor was killed during World War II when his plane went down in French Indochina.
-As recently as 1989 the Southern Pacific Railroad ran north and south along FM 1301 while the Atchison, Topeka and Santa Fe Railway ran east and west along the path of the present-day electric transmission lines.
+As recently as 1989, the Southern Pacific Railroad ran north and south along FM 1301, while the Atchison, Topeka and Santa Fe Railway ran east and west along the path of the present-day electric transmission lines.
 Both sets of railroad tracks were gone in 2014.